MaxRemyDev/DONT-COMMIT-JUST-SAVE/README.md

 4. If you try to push a commit containing 'DONT COMMIT JUST SAVE' in its message, the push will be blocked
 5. You'll see a modal dialog in VS Code explaining why the push was blocked
 6. Use the history button (🕒) to reset DONT COMMIT JUST SAVE commits while keeping other commits intact
+7. A warning dialog will appear explaining potential risks and recovery options
+8. Use the history-clear button (🔄) to view and undo recent resets if needed

+## Safety Features

+- Warning dialog before risky operations
+- Detailed explanation of potential conflicts
+- Ability to cancel operations
+- Reset history for recovery
+- Safe staging of changes

 ## Requirements